knpuniversity/phpunit/knpu/mock-return.md

 Yes!
 They *fail*!
 Go back to `DinosaurFactory`, and fix the bad length code.

-Run the tests!
+Run the tests again!
 Of course *now*, they pass.

 ## More ways to Return